Our out-of-band status information is available at https://status.employees.org

 > /usr/local/bin/webit -R ~/SWWW

 We use the suPHP apache module to run PHP as the user.
-On Banjo, it requires that the directory with the script be group readable.
-This was not a requirement under Solaris and as a result, older accounts do not have the group-readable bit set on your WWW directory.
-You can reset the permissions on your account by using webit described above
+The typical problem is permissions; you can reset the permissions on your account by using webit described above

 Make sure your CGI script ends in .cgi and outputs a valid Content-Type: header.
 Check the files